Natural, artificial and synthetic fibres:

 • Carbon sulfide (or carbon disulfide): colorless, liquid organic compound with a pungent odor, highly flammable and toxic, especially to the central nervous system, harmful to the reproductive system.

-• Sulfuric acid: strong, colorless, oily mineral acid, highly corrosive.
-Vapours may cause serious irritation to the eyes and respiratory system, with risks of pulmonary edema.
+• Sulfuric acid: A strong, colorless, oily mineral acid that is highly corrosive.
+Vapors can cause serious irritation to the eyes and respiratory system, with the risk of pulmonary edema.

 Natural resources used

-Obtained mainly from cellulose obtained from trees such as beech, pine and eucalyptus.
-120 million trees cut down every year with serious and irreparable damage to the ecosystem and fauna
+Obtained primarily from cellulose extracted from trees such as beech, pine, and eucalyptus.
+120 million trees are felled each year, causing serious and irreparable damage to the ecosystem and wildlife.

 The Cupro